Beatrice Wishart: Political career

 In a letter to Nicola Sturgeon in April 2020, Wishart suggested that the Shetland Islands could be "the ideal place to pilot an exit strategy from lockdown", which had been put in place in response to the COVID-19 pandemic.
 Wishart cited as "encouraging" statements made by Hugh Pennington, emeritus professor at the University of Aberdeen, who had noted that "there could soon be a case for a geographical lifting of restrictions – such as in some of the Scottish islands and the Highlands and Grampian".
 Later that month, Wishart was appointed as a member of the Scottish Parliament's COVID-19 Committee.

 At the 2021 Scottish Parliament election, Wishart was re-elected with a majority of 806 votes, the third smallest majority of that election.

 In May 2021, following the Scottish Parliament election, Wishart left the Education and Skills Committee, the Culture, Tourism, Europe and External Affairs committee, and the COVID-19 Committee, and was appointed Deputy Convener of the Rural Affairs, Islands and Natural Environment Committee, which was renamed the Rural Affairs and Islands Committee in February 2023.

 Wishart is a member of several Cross-Party Groups (CPGs) in the Scottish Parliament.
 Notably, she is Convener for the CPG on Brain Tumours and the CPG on Nordic Countries.
-Other CPGs on which she is either Deputy or Co-Convener are Crofting, Fisheries and Coastal Communities, Islands, Men’s Violence Against Women and Children, Oil and Gas, Poverty, Space, and Women Against State Pension Inequality (WASPI).
+Other CPGs on which she is either Deputy or Co-Convener are Crofting, Fisheries and Coastal Communities, Islands, Men's Violence Against Women and Children, Oil and Gas, Poverty, Space, and Women Against State Pension Inequality (WASPI).

+On 17 March 2026, Beatrice Wishart was the only Scottish Liberal Democrat to vote against the introduction of assisted dying in Scotland, voting against the Assisted Dying Bill (Scotland) in a free vote.

-On 20 February 2025, Wishart announced she would stand down at the 2026 Scottish Parliament election.
+Wishart stood down at the 2026 Scottish Parliament election, having announced her intention to do so on 20 February 2025.